tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 convention, still in use in Windows, requires both the "line feed" and the "carriage return" characters.
 The former representing the advancement of paper in the printer and the latter the repositioning of the print-head.
-Another convention , used in Unix-like systems, is to simply use the line feed character to represent new lines.
-This is why, when you open a multi-line file from a Unix-like system in Notepad it appears like one long line.
+Another convention, used in Unix-like systems, is to simply use the line feed character to represent new lines.
+This can result in compatibility issues when opening Unix-like text files in some Windows programs.
+For example when open a multi-line file with Unix-based line endings in Notepad the text appears like one long line.

 Many other character encodings are based on ASCII.
-A famous example is ISO-8859-1 (Latin 1), which uses an eight bit to expand the ASCII character set to include the remaining characters from the Latin script.
+A famous example is ISO-8859-1 (Latin 1), which uses an eighth bit to expand the ASCII character set to include the remaining characters from the Latin script.

 These days the emergent standard is Unicode, which provides a standard encoding